Filtering by: Book Club

 Create space for your imaginal self to take root in Winter’s fertile void.

 I love winter.
 Specifically January and February in the PNW.
 Before you say, you’re crazy!, let me explain.
-I love the quiet, hush after the busyness of the end-of-year festivities.
+I love the quiet hush after the busyness of the end-of-year festivities.
 I love the spaciousness of bare tree limbs against the white/grey sky, offering me a blank slate and an expanded view.

 Winter invites reflection, retreat, and active, receptive waiting.
-This internal process is essential to the nature’s cycles and the creative process.
+This internal process is essential to nature’s cycles and the creative process.

 There is so much happening in the in-between, gestational stage of the creative process—even if we can’t see it.